MiguelCastillo/babel-bits/README.md

 # 6to5-bits
-Is a browserified version of [6to5-core](https://www.npmjs.com/package/6to5-core) bundled as a [bit loader](https://github.com/MiguelCastillo/bit-loader) tranform.
+Is a browserified version of [6to5-core](https://www.npmjs.com/package/6to5-core) bundled as a [bit loader](https://github.com/MiguelCastillo/bit-loader) transform.

 ### Install
 ```